gantry/docs/pages/01.gantry5/03.configure/01.gantry-admin/docs.md

 ![Styles](styles.png) {.border .shadow}

 The **Styles** panel makes it easy to quickly adjust visual bits and pieces related to the Gantry-powered theme.
-This can include color-coded presets, accent colors and colors for specific portions of the page, as well as custom elements such as colors, block styles, and backgrounds.
+This can include color-coded presets, fonts, accent colors and colors for specific portions of the page, as well as custom elements such as colors, block styles, and backgrounds.
+Basically, anything affected by CSS related to page design can be configured here.

 #### Settings